 - The council did not prepare group accounts which consolidate the results and financial position of its subsidiary undertakings, including Tower Hamlets Homes Limited and King George's Field, Mile End.
-Under the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, the council was required to prepare group accounts as its controlled interests are material in aggregate.
-Had group accounts been prepared, net assets and subsidiary reserves would have been £25.7m higher at 31 March 2019 as a result of consolidating Tower Hamlets Homes Limited and King George's Field, Mile End, £27.2m higher at 31 March 2018 and £25.7m higher at 1 April 2017. - Errors were identified in a sample of membership data used to calculate the pension liability of £556.8m at 31 March 2019 and related entries, including the other experience gain of £43.1m in note 40 of the council's financial statements.
+Under the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, the council was required to prepare group accounts as its controlled interests are material in aggregate.
+Had group accounts been prepared, net assets and subsidiary reserves would have been £30.0m higher at 31 March 2020 as a result of consolidating Tower Hamlets Homes Limited and King George's Field, Mile End (£25.7m higher at 31 March 2019).
+This also caused us to qualify our opinion in respect of the financial statements for the year ended 31 March 2019. - Errors were identified in a sample of membership data used to calculate the pension liability of £473.4m at 31 March 2020 and £556.8m at 31 March 2019 and related entries.
 The pension liability and related entries were corrected for some, but not all of these errors.
 As a result of the volume of member records involved, we were unable to determine whether any further adjustments to these amounts were necessary.
-Similarly, we were unable to determine whether any adjustments to the comparative balances, being the pension liability of £572.0m at 31 March 2018 and £628.5m at 1 April 2017 and related entries were necessary. - We were unable to obtain sufficient appropriate audit evidence concerning whether information disclosed in note 37 of the council's financial statements (related party disclosures) for the year ended 31 March 2019 had been reported in respect of all relevant relationships as returns used to collect information on the interests of elected members and members of their close family were not obtained at the time or cannot now be located due to the passage of time and as it was not possible to obtain subsequently due to changes in council membership.
-Consequently, we were unable to determine whether any adjustments to the information disclosed were necessary. - The council is required to disclose information about the number of employees paid over £50,000.
-The council did not include information about its employees working in 28 local authority maintained schools during the year ended 31 March 2019 and 29 local authority maintained schools during the year ended 31 March 2018 as this information is not held centrally.
-The council did not obtain returns from all of those schools in respect of the year ended 31 March 2018 and returns obtained in respect of both 31 March 2019 and 31 March 2018 were not in a suitable format and were assessed by the council to be unreliable.
-The returns received in respect of these schools showed 226 employees with remuneration over £50,000 during the year ended 31 March 2019.
+This also caused us to qualify our opinion in respect of the financial statements for the year ended 31 March 2019. - We were unable to obtain sufficient appropriate audit evidence concerning whether information about transactions and balances with related parties in the year ended 31 March 2019 had been reported for all relevant relationships as returns used to collect information on the interests of elected members and members of their close family were not obtained at the time or cannot now be located due to the passage of time and as it was not possible to obtain this information subsequently due to changes in council membership.
+Consequently, we were unable to determine whether any adjustments to the information disclosed were necessary.
+Our audit opinion on the financial statements for the year ended 31 March 2019 was modified accordingly.
+Our opinion on the financial statements for the year ended 31 March 2020 was also modified because of the possible effect of this matter on the comparability of the current year's figures and the corresponding figures. - The council is required to disclose information about the number of employees paid over £50,000.
+The council did not include information about its employees working in 28 local authority maintained schools during the years ended 31 March 2020 and 31 March 2019 as this information is not held centrally and returns and other information obtained were considered by the Council to be unreliable.
+The returns and other information received in respect of these schools showed 171 employees with remuneration over £50,000 during the year ended 31

+March 2020 and 226 employees during the year ended 31 March 2019.
 The council is also required to disclose information about the number, type and value of exit packages.
-The council did not include information about the number and cost of exit packages given to staff at 33 local authority maintained schools during the year ended 31 March 2019 and 35 schools during the year ended 31 March 2018 as information for these schools is not held centrally, the council did not obtain returns from these schools in respect of the year ended 31 March 2018 and returns and other information obtained in respect of the year ended 31 March 2019 was assessed by the council to be incomplete and unreliable.
+The council did not include information about the number and cost of exit packages made by 33 locally authority maintained schools during the years ended 31 March 2020 and 31 March 2019 as this information is not held centrally and returns and other information obtained was assessed by the Council to be incomplete and unreliable.
 Consequently, we were unable to determine whether any adjustments to the number of employees paid over £50,000 or the number and cost of exit packages were necessary.
+This also caused us to qualify our opinion in respect of the financial statements for the year ended 31 March 2019.